markblefevre/phd_research_pipeline/STATUS.md

 The Paper 2 data pipeline has advanced substantially.

-- **Stage 1 — EDINET acquisition:** operational and running successfully.
+- **Stage 1 — EDINET acquisition:** operational and effectively complete for the current corpus.
-- The current filing manifest contains **35,615 Annual Securities Reports**, with **35,615 unique document IDs**, **4,422 unique EDINET codes**, and **4,422 unique securities codes**.
+- The canonical filing manifest now contains **37,807 Annual Securities Reports**, with **37,807 unique document IDs**, **4,448 unique EDINET codes**, and **4,448 unique securities codes**.
-- The manifest currently contains **35,532 unique firm-years** and **83 duplicate firm-year observations** requiring later review.
+- The manifest contains **37,724 unique firm-years** and **83 duplicate firm-year observations** requiring later review.
-- Submission-date coverage currently extends from **2016-09-20 through 2026-06-16**, while fiscal-period coverage extends from **2015-07-31 through 2026-03-31**.
+- Submission-date coverage extends from **2016-09-20 through 2026-09-18**, while fiscal-period coverage extends from **2015-07-31 through 2026-06-30**.
+- The damaged/truncated filing manifest was reconstructed from the EDINET listing API, validated with the filing-summary utility, and then extended through the current scan window.
+- The final manifest row count of **37,807** matches the count of downloaded non-empty raw EDINET ZIP files, providing a strong corpus-integrity cross-check.
 - Stage 1 is resumable using `download_checkpoint.json`; previously downloaded non-empty ZIP files are skipped safely.
-- A standalone filing-summary utility now produces filing counts, yearly distributions, firm-year counts, duplicate diagnostics, missing-field diagnostics, and EDINET field distributions.
+- A standalone filing-summary utility produces filing counts, yearly distributions, firm-year counts, duplicate diagnostics, missing-field diagnostics, and EDINET field distributions.
+- A standalone manifest-rebuild utility now provides a safe recovery path if `filings.csv` is damaged or truncated.
+- The pipeline runner has begun to be modularized: the EDINET stage was moved out of the monolithic `run_pipeline.py` into `src/pipeline/stages/edinet_download.py`.

 The EDINET reference-data utilities from Paper 1 have also been migrated into the Paper 2 codebase.
 The current Japanese and English EDINET code lists can be downloaded reproducibly using dated snapshots, `latest` aliases, SHA-256 hashes, and a manifest.
 These code lists are treated as **current-state reference metadata**, not as historical point-in-time listing-status data, because using current listing status to filter historical filings would introduce survivorship bias.

 ### MD&A extraction

-The core Stage 2 MD&A extraction logic has been recovered from Paper 1 and refactored for the new EDINET ZIP-based storage layout.
+Stage 2 MD&A extraction is now implemented as a reproducible, resumable pipeline stage.

-The production design now uses a fast `lxml` path:
+The production design uses a fast `lxml` path:

 1. open the EDINET ZIP;
 2. select the primary Annual Securities Report XBRL under `XBRL/PublicDoc/`;